 - In the MAD sketch "My Little Warhorse", Pinkie Pie face-plants into a cake she made that reads "Yay Friends!" spelled out in icing.
 When she lifts her head, the icing has somehow rearranged itself to spell "Go bronies!", and this is her reaction.

 - In another episode, Pinkie Pie and Rainbow Dash are hanging out at the beach.
-When RD wants to take a nap, she asks Pinkie to be quiet; so Pinkie, about to jump into the water, slows her descent, and slowly lowers herself into thw water in clear violation of gravity.
+When RD wants to take a nap, she asks Pinkie to be quiet; so Pinkie, about to jump into the water (and already falling), slows her descent, and slowly lowers herself into the water in clear violation of gravity.
 Dash briefly wonders how that was possible, then shrugs it off as Pinkie being Pinkie.

 - In one episode of Danny Phantom, Frostbite explains that Danny is developing An Ice Person powers, and offers to train him.
 Danny asks how it is possible.
 Frostbite points out that Danny already has ghost powers and calls him out on his Arbitrary Skepticism.